 Mobile devices will have to be accounted for even when talking about marketing.
-More and more traffic is getting redirected towards mobile devices, making it the primary target for marketing.
+More and more traffic is getting redirected towards mobile devices, making them the primary target for marketing.

 Everyone is going towards the cloud, so why should CRM be left behind!
 Most developers, like Salesforce, have realized that cloud-based solutions are more cost-efficient.

-Cloud-based operations would also help to ensure that a centralized database is enough to fulfill the needs for all customer details, instead of having individual databases on-site.
+Cloud-based operations would also help to ensure that a centralized database is enough to fulfil the needs for all customer details, instead of having individual databases on-site.

 As more cloud-based applications are getting traction, cloud-based CRM will continue to attract more people.

 The days when crowdsourcing was looked down upon are long gone.
 Today, we live in a global world and move ahead with collective efforts.

 Crowdsourcing is being implemented in CRM to utilize customers as the means to innovate.
 Customers are asked for ideas, suggestions and solutions (in the form of feedback), which are then used to improve the overall experience of both the employees and the customers themselves.